Danny547/programming/README.md

 # programming
-this my repo on gitnub
+this is my repo on gitnub it was 1 st repo used for programming